Malta Gay Travel

 Depending on how much you’d like to explore the country outside of Valletta and Saint Julian’s, you may want to rent a car in Malta.
 But before you make that decision, there are a few things to consider.

 First of all, vehicles in Malta drive on the left side of the road.
 Not everyone is ready for that, especially with the island’s winding roads that funnel into and out of roundabouts along the shore.
-Renting a car for a day trip to the less urban areas might be perfectly suitable, though.
+Renting a car for a day trip to more rural areas would be perfectly suitable, though.

 Traveling around the island by bus (either public or tour company buses) is doable and cost-efficient.
 Public buses are rarely used by tourists as they can be unreliable.